apanwarr/Php/README.md

 <h1>Php</h1>
-A code repo for javascript learn from scratch..
+A code repo for php learn from scratch..